Bragado/RedReader/esofDocs/Model Process.md

 ## Conclusion and Alternatives

 The way RedReader is being developed takes a lot of cues from the agile development principles.
-There is constant back and forth between developer and users, he responds quickly to change, development is geared towards prototyping alpha, developers (main developer and others contributors) are self-organized and often self-sufficient prior to integration of their work.
+There is constant back and forth between developer and users, he responds quickly to change, development is geared towards prototyping (alpha versions), developers (main developer and others contributors) are self-organized and often self-sufficient prior to integration of their work.

 We therefore conclude that the developer could adopt a form of agile development with a prototyping approach to the development of new features a bugs fix.